 Mr. Ota is the Managing Director of Bansei Securities Co.
-Ltd., and counts over 35 years of experience in finance business (Commercial Banking, Trust Banking, Lease Finance, Securities Business).
+Ltd., and counts over 36 years of experience in finance business (Commercial Banking, Trust Banking, Lease Finance, Securities Business).
 Mr. Ota has a Bachelor of Law from Kyoto University, Japan.

 He joined Bansei Securities Co. as a Managing Director in November 2014.
 He has supported Mr. Toyohiko Murakami who is the Chief Executive of Bansei Group to transfer the Company to be strong and profitable.
+He is a director of Pan Asia Banking Corporation.
 He is known as the man who has bridged Sri Lanka and Japan in Financial Business.

 Formerly he worked for The Long-Term Credit Bank of Japan (April 1982-September 2000) and Sumitomo Trust & Banking Co.
-Ltd (October 2000 - September 2011) and Ricoh Co.
+Ltd (October 2000 -September 2011) and Ricoh Co.
 Ltd (October 2011- October 2014).